Which of the following statements about enzymes in organic chemis... | Channels for Pearson+

 1

-Understand the role of enzymes in organic chemistry: Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.
+Understand the role of enzymes: Enzymes are biological catalysts that speed up chemical reactions without being consumed in the process.
+This means they can be used repeatedly in multiple reaction cycles.

+Analyze the statement about activation energy: Enzymes increase the rate of a reaction by lowering the activation energy, which is the energy barrier that must be overcome for a reaction to proceed.
+This statement is true.

+Consider the effect of temperature and pH: Enzymes are sensitive to environmental conditions such as temperature and pH.
+Extreme changes can denature the enzyme, altering its structure and function.
+This statement is true.

+Evaluate the specificity of enzymes: Enzymes are highly specific to the substrates they bind due to their unique active sites, which fit only specific substrate molecules.
+This statement is true.

-Examine the statement 'Enzymes are consumed in the reactions they catalyze': This statement is incorrect because enzymes are not consumed; they remain unchanged after the reaction.
+Identify the false statement: The statement 'Enzymes are consumed in the reaction they catalyze' is false because enzymes are not consumed; they remain unchanged after the reaction and can catalyze subsequent reactions.

-Consider the statement 'Enzymes lower the activation energy of a reaction': This is correct as enzymes provide an alternative pathway with lower activation energy, facilitating the reaction.

-Evaluate the statement 'Enzymes act as catalysts to speed up chemical reactions': This is correct because enzymes increase the rate of reaction by lowering the activation energy.

 Watch next